-Join Barton Poulson for an in-depth discussion in this video Distributed storage and the cloud, part of Techniques and Concepts of Big Data.
+Join Barton Poulson for an in-depth discussion in this video Distributed storage and the cloud, part of Big Data Foundations: Techniques and Concepts.

 - [Voiceover] Big data is defined by…volume, velocity, and variety.…The first of these characteristics, volume,…makes it difficult to store data on a single drive.…As a result, distributed storage,…which means storing data across more than one computer,…has become a necessity.…In a traditional storage system,…data on a disk is stored in blocks.…Each block contains the 0's and 1's…that make the bytes of letters and numbers.…Storage data also includes error correction code,…which you use to verify the integrity of storage data.…If your data set's become too large for your computer drive,…then adding an extra drive is an easy solution.…